ashish-yadav11/nt/README.md

 # nt

-'at' wrapper for setting one time notification alarms. alarms can be set after a provided time interval with seconds precision or at a provided time within a day.
+'at' wrapper for setting one time notification alarms.
+Alarms can be set after a specific time interval with upto seconds precision or at some time within a day.

 # Dependencies